Rome2Rio

 What companies run services between Tucson, AZ, USA and Porto, Portugal?

-American Airlines, Iberia, and four other airlines fly from Tucson (TUS) to Francisco De Sá Carneiro Airport (OPO) twice daily.
+American Airlines, Iberia, and five other airlines fly from Tucson (TUS) to Francisco De Sá Carneiro Airport (OPO) 5 times a day.

 Airlines